-Innocence Canada has been partnering with Pro Bono Students Canada (PBSC) for many years on a variety of projects delivered on a rotating basis at law schools across the country.
+Innocence Canada has partnered with Pro Bono Students Canada (PBSC) and Pro Bono Dal for many years on a variety of projects delivered on a rotating basis at law schools across the country.
 Past projects have included delivering PLEs at high schools and developing educational presentations for law students.

-Two Innocence Canada National Projects will be take place in 2020-2021.
-To learn more about Innocence Canada’s PBSC projects, speak with your local Program Coordinator.
+Three Innocence Canada National Projects will be take place in 2020-2021.
+To learn more about Innocence Canada’s PBSC and Pro Bono Dal projects, speak with your local Program Coordinators.

 Innocence Canada takes on law clerk interns to assist our case management team.
 The law clerk internship student can expect to work on a range of tasks including:

 - Archiving files